Michael Phelps: Personal life

 Bob Bowman described Phelps as "a solitary man" with a "rigid focus" at the pool prior to a race, but afterward "a man incredibly invested in the success of the people he cares about".
-He states that "he's unbelievably kind-hearted", recounting Phelps's interaction with young children after practices.
+He states that "he's unbelievably kind-hearted", recounting Phelps' interaction with young children after practices.

 Phelps is married to former Miss California USA Nicole Johnson.
 They secretly married on June 13, 2016, and the marriage was not publicly reported until four months later.
-They met in 2007 at the ESPYs, broke up in 2012, reconciled, and got engaged in February 2015.
-They have three sons together.
+They met in 2007 at the ESPYs, broke up in 2008, later got back together but broke up again in 2010.
+In 2012 they started to reconcile and ultimately got engaged in February 2015.
+They have four sons together.
 The family lives in Paradise Valley, Arizona, where Phelps volunteers alongside Bowman as an assistant coach for the Arizona State Sun Devils swim team.

 As a teenager, Phelps idolized Australian swimmer Ian Thorpe and modeled his public image after Thorpe.
 Thorpe initially said that it would be highly unlikely for Phelps to win eight gold medals at the 2008 Summer Olympics in Beijing.
 Phelps used the remarks as motivation and taped the words to his locker during the Games.
 Thorpe was in the stands for the 4×100-meter medley relay, where Phelps was swimming for his eighth Olympic gold medal.
 When Phelps and his teammates captured the gold, Thorpe gave a congratulatory kiss to Phelps's mother, then gave a handshake and a hug to congratulate Phelps.
 Afterwards, Thorpe said "I'm really proud of him not just because he won eight golds.
 Rather, it's how much he has grown up and matured into a great human being.
 Never in my life have I been so happy to have been proved wrong."